John A. Quinn: Scientific contributions

-Diffusion in reactive media and biological systems: John Quinn’s fascination with biological membrane structure and function led naturally and directly to attempts to understand and utilize biomembrane phenomena in synthetic membrane constructs – e.g., in facilitated transport membranes with potential for the industrial-scale separations of reactive gases like CO2.
-In experiments done in collaboration with investigators at Penn’s School of Medicine, synthetic membranes were used to understand gas transport in and across the skin and in enzyme membrane reactors capable of resolving racemic mixtures of chiral pharmaceuticals into their pure-isomer components.
+Diffusion in reactive media and biological systems: Quinn’s fascination with biological membrane structure and function led naturally and directly to attempts to understand and utilize biomembrane phenomena in synthetic membrane constructs – e.g., in facilitated transport membranes with potential for the industrial-scale separations of reactive gases like CO2.
+In experiments done in collaboration with investigators at Penn’s school of medicine, synthetic membranes were used to understand gas transport in and across the skin and in enzyme membrane reactors capable of resolving racemic mixtures of chiral pharmaceuticals into their pure-isomer components.
 In 1984 one of Quinn’s former students, Stephen Matson, co-founded Sepracor Inc. to commercialize this research and apply the technology to the manufacture of the calcium channel blocker diltiazem.
-John Quinn would serve the company as a founding member of its Scientific Advisory Board.
+Quinn would serve the company as a founding member of its Scientific Advisory Board.
 After going public in 1991, Sepracor brought a number of chiral and active-metabolite drugs to market, including Allegra, Xopenex, and Lunesta.
 In 2009 Dainippon Sumitomo Pharma purchased Sepracor, which currently operates as Sunovion, Inc.

-Biomembrane-mediated cell adhesion and transport: John Quinn later returned to basic research that focused on a related set of problems involving the surface adhesion and/or transport of cells – both bacterial and mammalian (e.g., endothelial) – in processes mediated by the interaction of the cell membrane with its environment.
+Biomembrane-mediated cell adhesion and transport: Quinn later returned to basic research that focused on a related set of problems involving the surface adhesion and/or transport of cells – both bacterial and mammalian (e.g., endothelial) – in processes mediated by the interaction of the cell membrane with its environment.
 For example, Quinn and his students explored such phenomena as diffusiophoresis, bacterial chemotaxis and surface motility, and still other processes dependent on the kinetics and/or strength of interaction between cells and active ligands, whether present on the surface of cell membranes or on the ligand-activated surfaces of engineered devices.
 This work is significant not only for its insights into under-lying biological phenomena but also for its implications for designing devices to manipulate, separate, or assay various cell types.